serhii-tyshchenko/tech-interview/reactjs/index.md

 Constants in Redux are used to define unique action types, ensuring that action types are consistent and not prone to typos or duplication.

-**What is React Router?
-What hooks does React Router have?**

-React Router is a popular library for handling routing in React applications.
-It provides hooks like `useHistory`, `useLocation`, and `useParams` for managing routing-related functionality.

-**How React Router is different from the history library?**
-React Router builds on top of the history library to provide a more robust routing solution specifically tailored for React applications.
-It includes components and hooks for routing, whereas the history library is more low-level.

 ## Typescript

 **How do you create a functional component in React with TypeScript?**